KeBlack

 Cédric Matéta Nkomi (born 30 January 1992), known professionally as KeBlack, is a French rapper and singer of Congolese origin.
 He is signed to the record label Bomayé.

+Career

 Youssoupha and his record label Bomayé Musik (part of Universal Music) signed him with his release "J'ai déconné", which became a hit in 2015.
 He became more famous with the certified diamond "Bazardée" which garnered 180 million views on YouTube.
 Encouraged by its success, he launched a new musical project, the album Premier étage, released on 27 January 2017.
 The album was certified gold.
 The follow-up album Appartement 105 was released on 11 May 2018.